-The Neurophilosophy Forum is an interdisciplinary series of talks for faculty & students interested in issues and debates at the intersection of philosophy, neuroscience, and cognitive psychology.
+Neurophilosophy Forum is an interdisciplinary group of faculty and students who meet for discussion and debate on issues at the intersection of philosophy, neuroscience, and cognitive psychology.
 Feel free to bring your lunch and spread the word.
 All are welcome!

 All talks occur in the Department of Philosophy on the 16th floor of 25 Park Place.